EvanJin/pigment/README.md

 3. `tomodel` - A function which converts the color to the model representation.

 There is also an optional `init` method which is called when instantiating a color object.

+Any dependencies on other color models can be specified with a `depends` property with the model names in an array.

 Have a look at the `models` directory in the repository for examples.